wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 ## Choose a Backend Domain

-As of the release \[helm chart 0.129.0, Wire docker version 2.94.0\] from 2020-12-15, the `federationDomain` is a mandatory configuration setting, which defines the {ref}`backend domain <glossary_backend_domain>` of your installation.
+As of the release \[helm chart 0.129.0, Wire docker version 2.94.0\] from 2020-12-15, `federationDomain` is a mandatory configuration setting, which defines the {ref}`backend domain <glossary_backend_domain>` of your installation.
 Regardless of whether you want to enable federation for a backend or not, you must decide what its domain is going to be.
 This helps in keeping